kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Observability services updated

-With this release, we have also updated these Observability services:

-- Fluent Bit has been bumped up to the latest version, 1.8.
-- Loki and Grafana use the latest version with Apache 2 license: Loki 2.2. and Grafana 7.5.
-- Prometheus Node Exporter uses version 1.1.
+With this release, we have also refreshed Observability a bit (no pun intended).
+Fluent Bit has been upgraded to the latest version 1.8.10, Grafana got a minor upgrade to 7.5.11, Loki was bumped to 2.2.1, and OAuth2 Proxy was bumped to version 7.2.0.

+For more information, read the release notes for [Fluent Bit](https://fluentbit.io/announcements/v1.8.10/), [Grafana](https://grafana.com/docs/grafana/v7.5/whatsnew/whats-new-in-v7-5/), [Loki](https://github.com/grafana/loki/releases/tag/v2.2.1), and [OAuth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy/releases/tag/v7.2.0).```

 ## Security